 And I’ve seen suggestions that’s it’s an internal microphone issue (so use an external mic).
 It’s not.
 You also get RFI when using an external lav microphone.
 My guess is this is an issue with the internal circuits of these recorders, (maybe those separate “digital and analog circuit boards to manage noise performance”?).
 Regardless, this is a major issue with Tascam DR-05x recorder.

 The good thing about the Tascam Dr-05x is its sheer number of features.
-These features make it a very powerful and versatile digital recorder.
+These features make it a very powerful and versatile digital recorder for content creators.
 By that I mean, there’s a lot of things you can do with this recorder.
 I have highlighted the features that I like in my review of the Tascam Dr-05x.
 So I’ll just list them here: mono recording, overwrite function, microSDXC support, start a new file on the fly, overdub and monitor mix (which I’ve not used), self-timer, chromatic tuner, maximum file feature and even more features.

 And that’s what makes this a great recorder for “creators.”
 People who want to record music and video.
 You have the auto tone function and ¼ inch screw hole for synching and attaching it to a DSLR.
 You have wide stereo, high fidelity microphones that are great for recording musical instruments.
 In these scenarios, you have a good control of your recording environment – you can easily ask your band members to switch off their phones or place them away from the recorder.